SatcomRadio/Amplifier_RD15HVF1/README.md

 <img src="./img/bias_voltage.png" alt="vias voltage" width="400"/>

 - There are **a lot** of fake RD15HVF1 chips on aliexpress!
-It's better to buy a used RD15HVF1 with the legs cut (as in [here](https://aliexpress.com/item/1005008441262750.html) than paying more for a "new" chip that will never work.
+- It's better to buy a used RD15HVF1 with the legs cut (as in [here](https://aliexpress.com/item/1005008441262750.html) than take the risk of buying a "new" one that is fake.

 ## Features: